Your selected activities

 - People watch on Vitosha Boulevard: Named after the mountains that can be seen in the distance, Vitosha Boulevard is one of Sofia’s most popular areas for shopping, strolling, drinking and dining.
 Just choose a café or bar, order a nice cold pint and sit back and watch the world go by.

 - Go for a traditional Bulgarian meal: The food in Bulgaria is lush and Sofia is the real gastronomic epicentre.
 For the meat lovers amongst you, this city is an absolute heaven with meaty, protein rich dishes that will make your mouth water.
-A traditional Bulgarian meal is not only a great way to sample real Bulgarian food and culture, but also ends up as a pretty raucous party!

 - Zorbing: Fun doesn’t get much simpler than zorbing on your stag do in Sofia.
 The concept is easy.
 You climb into a giant inflatable, ball made of shock absorbent transparent rubber, then let yourself roll down a hill while trying to keep your lunch down.
 Great fun!